-Neutrino telescopes are taking data under the Antarctic ice or in the Mediterranean sea.
+Neutrino telescopes are taking data under the Antarctic ice, under the Baikal lake and in the Mediterranean sea.
 The main goals are the detection of neutrinos from cosmic sources and the measurement of the isotropic flux of high energy neutrinos from the ensemble of all extragalactic sources.
 The signature for the former is an excess of events over the background of atmospheric neutrinos from a given direction.
-The signatures of the diffuse astrophysical neutrino signal are: (a) isotropy; (b) a hard energy spectrum; (c) approximately equal fluxes of $v_e, v\mu$ and $v\tau$ .
-The neutrino fluxes generated by the prompt charm decay have also the properties (a) and (b), and equal fluxes for $v_e$ and $v\mu$ and therefore constitute a dangerous background.
+The signatures of the diffuse astrophysical neutrino signal are (a) isotropy; (b) a hard energy spectrum; (c) approximately equal fluxes of $\nu_e,\ \nu\mu$ and $\nu\tau.$ The neutrino fluxes generated by the prompt charm decay have also the properties (a) and (b), and equal fluxes for ν_e and ν_μ and therefore constitute a dangerous background.